LizAinslie/dotfiles/README.md

 My preferred screenshot tool.
 To install, run `pacman -S spectacle`.
 I use a custom wrapper script to upload resulting screenshots to an image host, which has not been included in this repo as it is specialized for a private host.

+## License
+This code is licensed under the [MIT License](LICENSE), Copyright 2022 Elizabeth Hazel Ainslie.